calimero-network/calimero-client-js/README.md

 The SDK has two main components:

 - `RpcClient`: For sending queries and updates to the server
-- `SubscriptionsClient`: For subscribing to real-time updates
+- `SubscriptionsClient`: For subscribing to real-time updates (supports both WebSocket and SSE)

 ## Installation